vignettes/articles/LIGER_Functions.Rmd

 DimPlot_LIGER(liger_object = marsh_liger)

-As you can see we get plot that looks very similar to thought
+As you can see we get plot that looks very similar to those generated

 or